-U.S. Ambassador to Vietnam Daniel J. Kritenbrink on Saturday announced an initial US$100,000 in disaster relief funds to help the Southeast Asian nation deal with the consequences Tropical Storm Linfa.
+U.S. Ambassador to Vietnam Daniel J. Kritenbrink on Saturday announced an initial US$100,000 in disaster relief funds to help the Southeast Asian nation deal with the consequences of Tropical Storm Linfa.

 These funds will be provided by the United States Agency for International Development (USAID) to the Vietnam Red Cross Society (VNRC) to address the immediate humanitarian needs of vulnerable communities in areas most affected by the storm, the U.S. Embassy in Hanoi said in a press release.